tools4ds/fa2024/index.md

 ## Course and Grading Administration

 Homeworks are due at midnight on the date shown on the syllabus.
-Assignments will be submitted using github and gradescope.
+Assignments will be submitted using Github and Gradescope.
 Please review the instructions for submitting homeworks, on the Resources page of Piazza.

 > NOTE: IMPORTANT: Late assignments WILL NOT be accepted.
 However, you may submit one homework